bit101/rwhat/README.md

 - You have a script you wrote weeks, months, years ago that has an rsync command in it and you don't remember what it does.

 ## Problem / Solutions
 rsync has well over a hundred parameters and most of them can be expressed with two different versions.
 It's not always obvious what all of these do.

+For example, someone you see `rsync -zavghn src dest`.
+What the heck is `-zavghn`???
+If you use rsync all the time, you might know all these, but most people won't.

 Some solutions:

 - Search through the help or man file for what each parameter does.
 Ouch.
 - Use [https://explainshell.com/](https://explainshell.com/) which is actually very good, but requires you to switch to a browser.
 It's also very verbose - may require scrolling through multiple screens of deep explanations.